broknsymetry/cov_network_mod/README.md

 # cov_network_mod
-Add tvnetworksmod.py to the script.modules.covenant indexers folder.
+Add tvnetworksmod.py to the script.module.covenant indexers folder.
 Append tvshowsmod.txt to the existing tvshows.py file

 After modification, selection of TV Shows/Networks will display list of countries.